gt0777/VRCLiveCaptionsMod/README.md

 ## Vosk model installation

-By default, the english-light model (vosk-model-small-en-us-0.15, Apache 2.0) will be automatically downloaded and installed into the Models directory.
+By default, the lightweight english-light model (vosk-model-small-en-us-0.15, Apache 2.0) will be automatically downloaded and installed into the Models directory.
 If this is fine and you don't need any additional languages or different English models, you can skip this section.

 The Models directory `C:\Program Files (x86)\Steam\steamapps\common\VRChat\Models\` (or similar, depending on your VRChat game location) gets automatically created upon first launch.